-Being self-reliant and prepared in case of emergencies or unexpected situations has always been a huge focus in my religion, so the idea of food storage and its importance has been a part of my life for as long as I can remember.
+Being self-reliant and prepared in case of emergencies or unexpected situations has always been a huge focus in my church, so the idea of food storage and its importance has been a part of my life for as long as I can remember.
 As a child, my dad worked as a freelancer for years, which meant that our income was often pretty variable.
 To make ends meet, my mom prioritized food storage and meal planning so that no matter how much money came in that month, we were always good on food.
 I can’t tell you how much comfort that brought me growing up because I knew that no matter what happened, we had the equivalent of a small grocery store in the basement that meant we would always be well-fed.

 Now that I’m a parent myself and feel the great weight of responsibility when it comes to making sure my three children are fed and clothed and have a stable roof over their heads, I never want to be in a situation where something might come up that would mean that we wouldn’t be able to feed our family.

 As we all saw last year, unexpected things happen.
 Jobs are lost.
 Natural disasters strike.
 Pandemics change everything about normal life as we know it, bringing unexpected things like food shortages, increased grocery prices, and a lessened desire to go out to the stores and be among crowds.

 The fact is, we all like to be able to feel like we have some control over our situation in life, and while we can’t control what happens on the outside (nature, viruses, etc.), we CAN do our part to make sure we’re prepared.
 One of my favorite scriptures states that “if ye are prepared, ye shall not fear,” and I have found through my own life experience that that is true.